 You may have tried skateboarding at least once, and now you decide to do it more.
 However, you don’t own a skateboard, so you plan to get one.
 With many specifications you need to consider, one of the things you’ll ask first is, “what size skateboard should I get?”.

 Skateboard sizes depend on several factors, like your body measurement and the type of ride.
 Hence, let me show you a detailed explanation of each aspect and help you pick the best skateboard size for yourself.

 Table of Contents

-The best way to pick the perfect skateboard size is through checking on a per-part basis.
-Note that skateboards dimensions are not proportionate to each other.
+The best way to pick the perfect skateboard size is by checking on a per-part basis.
+Note that skateboard dimensions are not proportionate to each other.
 Hence, you need to list down the measurements of each part that suits you best.

 1. Skateboard length

 Skateboard lengths do not vary as much as the width, and unless you’re an advanced skater, length is not a crucial consideration.
 Skateboards have a length ranging from 28″ to 32″.
 It won’t cause much difference riding one board that’s 4″ smaller or bigger.
 However, most adults use a 32-inch skateboard because of their body weight and size.